ChocPanda/play-example/README.md

 * [Play Action refiners](https://www.playframework.com/documentation/2.6.x/ScalaActionsComposition)
 * [Circe Body Parsers for Play](https://github.com/jilen/play-circe)

-Requests are authenticated using a pseudo OAuth pattern whereby the token is passed as a header "bearer" normally this token would be validated against some authentication service but that seemed out of scope to implement here so I have simply used the token as the users userId.

 All endpoints validate the userId's and itemId's ensuring they're of correct length and only contain valid alphanumeric characters